jcarver989/jcarver989.github.io/_posts/2018-03-27-how-to-send-html-emails-with-amazons-simple-email-service.md

 ---
 layout: post
-title: How To Send HTML Emails With Attachments Using Amazon's Simple Email Service
+title: How To Send Emails With Attachments Using Amazon's Simple Email Service
 ---

 [Amazon's Simple Email Service](https://aws.amazon.com/ses/) (SES) is a great tool that lets you